andraz/andraz/README.md

 - 🌱 I’m currently learning how to optimize front end UX even more than humanly possible, and then some more.

-- 👯 I’m looking to collaborate on metaverse projects.
+- 👯 I’m looking to collaborate on AI projects.

 - 💬 Ask me about any of the icons you can recognize above.